 Few artists are more identified with a particular medium than Dan Flavin.
-After 1963 Flavin’s work was composed almost entirely of light, in the form of commercially available fluorescent tubes in ten colors (blue, green, pink, red, yellow, ultraviolet, and four whites) and five shapes (one circular and four straight fixtures of different lengths).
-He arranged fixtures in varying autonomous configurations, as in the series of “monuments” for V. Tatlin (1964–90), and then increasingly in color and in relation to architecture, exemplified by the monumental work untitled (1970).
-Flavin once summed up his practice as “decisions to combine traditions of painting and sculpture in architecture with acts of electric light defining space.”
+After 1963 Flavin’s work was composed almost entirely of light in the form of commercially available fluorescent tubes in ten colors (blue, green, pink, red, yellow, ultraviolet, and four whites) and five shapes (one circular and four straight fixtures of different lengths).
+In his earliest fluorescent works he arranged fixtures in varying autonomous configurations, as in the series of “monuments” for V. Tatlin (1964–90) and gold, pink and red, red (1964), both of which are currently on view at Dia:Beacon.
+As he began to create brightly colored and spatially aware works in the mid-1960s, he described his practice as “decisions to combine traditions of painting and sculpture in architecture with acts of electric light defining space.”